-Preprosthetic Surgery for Great-Fitting Dentures in Oxford and Lake Orion, MI Practice
+Preprosthetic Surgery for Great-Fitting Dentures in Lake Orion, MI Practice

 Sometimes, patients need surgery to ensure that their partial or full dentures fit properly.
 Such surgery may be necessary because of disease processes, injuries, or abnormalities.